Empower Yourself and Your Business with Food Safety

 - Use refrigerated transport to ensure that cold food is transported below 5 °C or colder and that frozen food is transported frozen solid.

-- Use insulated boxes with cooler bricks or sheets to maintain food at safe temperatures if the food transport vehicle does not have a cooling system, but only where food is transported short distances.
+- If the food transport vehicle does not have a cooling system, use insulated boxes with cooler bricks or sheets to maintain food at safe temperatures, but only if food is transported short distances.

 Hot food transport

-Use insulated boxes to maintain food at safe temperatures if the food transport vehicle does not have a heating system, but only food if the food is transported short distances.
+If the food transport vehicle does not have a heating system, use insulated boxes to maintain food at safe temperatures, but only if the food is transported short distances.

 Ensure that hot food is transported at 60 °C or hotter.